Sylph

 Cashmere is tender.
 The tenderest, really.

-What makes Sylph so wonderful is that mixing 48% linen with 52% cashmere means that you’re getting a yarn with extreme tenderness and sturdiness.
+With Sylph, mixing 42% linen with 58% cashmere creates a yarn with extreme tenderness and sturdiness.

 The light fingering weight means that Sylph is a fine choice for elegant shawls, wraps, and scarves.